 23. Make Sure Your Car is Travel-Ready

 If you’re taking a road trip, the most important thing is to ensure that your car is all set to go on the road.
-Instead of assuming that your vehicle is in good condition, consider taking it to a mechanic and letting him check if it’s in good running condition.
+Instead of assuming your vehicle is in good condition, consider taking it to a mechanic and letting him check if it’s in good running condition.

 Plan Your Trip Wisely to Make Travel Less Stressful